eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

 $$(A,S)$$, there are *no extra conditions* (such as $$S<A$$) that we haven't told the math about.
-The equations are not [stiff](https://en.wikipedia.org/wiki/Stiff_equation); they can be accurately simulated.
+The equations are not [stiff](https://en.wikipedia.org/wiki/Stiff_equation); they can be simulated without too much pain, though we always recommend to backup a simulation result with some analysis: numerical regimes can miss important dynamics when perturbation series are insufficient.
 Most importantly, the variables of interest in the ongoing debate are functions of $$S,U$$, so we lose nothing by calculating them post-simulation; we'll demonstrate how.
-Even as we change dynamical variables for intuition building, we recommend using models like $$(S,U)$$ as a base for simulation whenever possible.
+Even as we change dynamical variables for intuition building, we recommend using models like
+$$(S,U)$$ as a base for simulation whenever possible.

 ### Inflation